Explorations of Universality in the Entropy and Hawking Radiation of Non-Extremal Kerr AdS$_4$ Black Holes: Rotating electrically charged AdS black hole background

 \section{Rotating electrically charged AdS$_4$ black hole background}

-In this section, we introduce the asymptotically AdS$_4$ Kerr-Newman black hole with rotation, an electric charge under the $U(1)\times U(1)$ subgroup of SO(4)-gauged $\mathcal{N}=4$ supergravity~\cite{Chong:2004na}.
+In this section, we introduce the asymptotically AdS$_4$ Kerr-Newman black hole with rotation, two sets of pairwise electric charges under the $U(1)\times U(1)$ subgroup of SO(4)-gauged $\mathcal{N}=4$ supergravity~\cite{Chong:2004na}.
 The solution to the metric $g_{\mu\nu}$, the gauge fields $A_1$, $A_2$ and the scalar fields $\varphi_1$, $\chi_1$ equations of motions is given by

 where

 and $g \equiv \ell_4^{-1}$ denotes the inverse of the AdS$_4$ radius.
 The parameter space for this black hole is $(a,m,\delta_1,\delta_2)$.
 The temperature, angular velocity, and electrostatic potentials measured in the asymptotically rotating frame are given by~\cite{Cvetic:2005zi}